samaronybarros/data-structures/README.md

 ###### Description

-Removes all the elements found on the Sorted List.
+Removes all the elements found in the Sorted List.

 ##### fromArray